Muralist Traci Adams of Simi Valley wins 2014 Official Poster Contest and takes home $2,000 cash prize

 Annual Elementary School Youth Art Design Contest

 Enthusiastic young artists vie for the honor of the berry best!
-Connecting with the community, elementary students from school districts throughout Ventura County and beyond are encouraged to submit entries for the 2014 California Strawberry Festival Youth Art Design Contest, presented by El Super Markets.
+Connecting with the community, elementary students from school districts throughout Ventura County and beyond are encouraged to submit entries for the 2014 California Strawberry Festival Youth Art Design Contest.
 The contest tradition dates back to the early years of the Festival as K-6 students are encouraged within a lesson plan to create an original work of art depicting the Festival (various mediums considered).
 The winner for 2013 was Amy Espinoza, a seven-year-old from Thurgood Marshall Elementary School in Oxnard.
 Her delightful design with a smiling strawberry was selected from a record 1,352 submissions from K-6 students in districts throughout Ventura County.
 Amy received a $100 gift certificate (teacher was awarded $50 gift certificate) and the honor of having her design made into youth T-shirts for sale in the souvenir booth.
 The original work of art is showcased before a crowd of thousands in the Community Connections exhibit on Festival weekend.

 “It’s an excellent way for us to engage the community while giving back,” says Festival Board Member Conrad Alvarez, who coordinates the school project effort.
 Rewarding all who put forth the effort, each contestant receives a complimentary Festival admission, and a family four-pack of tickets will be awarded to top place finishers.
 Last year’s entries topped 1,275 submissions.
 Check back to see 2014 submission deadlines or call the Festival Office at 805/ 385-4739.